neryabenami/PortfolioProjects/README.md

 Figures: to visualize my data and findings.
 Figures can be more effective than tables at communicating complex relationships between variables.

-Text: I use text to explain my methods and findings in detail.
+Text: to explain my methods and findings in detail.
 Text is a good way to provide context and background information about my analyses.